 How do you determine if a sermon is good or not?
 What are some principles or practices that you look for in sermons?

 Image courtesy of Fr.
 Lawrence Lew.

 Christian.
 Husband of Hayley.
-Father of Bree.
+Father of Bree and Judah.
 Co-Founder of Conciliar Post.